mvolkmann/blog/src/htmx.md

 - Remove the `htmx-added` CSS class from the new DOM element.
 - Remove the `htmx-settling` CSS class from the target element.

-The delays enable adding CSS transitions.
+The delays described above enable adding CSS transitions.

+Two things are required to implement a CSS transition.
+First, the existing element and the new element must have the same `id` attribute value.
+This is referred to as having a "stable id".
+Second, the `swap` delay should be set to the same duration as the CSS transition.
+For example, `hx-swap="outerHTML swap:1s"`.

-For example, the todo list app described in the previous section fades the row of a todo out before deleting it.
+The todo list app described in the previous section fades out the row of a todo before deleting it.

 The following CSS is added to describe the desired transition.